-1.3 Target Population
+Target Population

-The target population will be children with behavioral problems ages 5-12 in foster care in the Hamilton County community.
-Our program will look at children with clinical diagnosis currently in foster care.
-Our program will be working with children that speak English and Spanish.
+The target population for the needs assessment will be children with behavioral problems ages 5-12 in foster care in the Hamilton County community.
+The program will look at children with clinical diagnosis currently in foster care.
+The program will be working with children that speak English and Spanish.
 The dispersion area will be within the Tennessee Valley Region specifically Hamilton County.
-Our program will be proposing to start this program under Partnership due to them working with foster kids already in other established programs.
+The program will be proposing to start this program under Partnership due to them working with foster kids already in other established programs.